KemoniCodes/methodical-minds/README.md

 A full-stack web application, modeled from Harvard's CS50 course "Web Programming with Python and JavaScript".

+A full-stack web application that allows logged in and verified users to search for books also to view, add, and store reviews.
+(HTML,CSS, JS, PYTHON, FLASK, PostgreSql)

 Essentially I followed the syllabus' guidelines as to what the application should consist of:
   - Authentication
     - ablity to log in, register, and log out